 - Preheat the oven to 375 F.

-- Fully cook the bacon without letting it get crispy.
+- Drain the bacon on a paper towel-lined plate and pat off the excess grease with a paper towel.
 Tear it into small pieces and evenly distribute them over the bottom of the pastry.

-- Bake for about 30 minutes at 375 F until a knife inserted into the center comes clean.
+- Pour the filling into the blind baked pastry and bake for 30 minutes at 375 F until a knife inserted into the center comes out clean.
 The quiche should jiggle slightly in the middle when shaken, and the top should be golden brown.
-Be careful not to overcook the quiche.
+Be careful not to overcook.